 The PWFA was passed as part of the 2023 Consolidated Appropriations Act.
 Texas baselessly argued that the entire Appropriations Act, including the PWFA, was not constitutionally enacted because some Members of Congress voted for it by proxy, under voting procedures adopted during the Covid-19 pandemic.
 Notably, however, the state only sought to block certain pieces of the law, including the PWFA, not the rest of the 1000+ page Appropriations Act.Â

-In February 2024, in an unprecedented decision, a federal judge held that the statute cannot be enforced against the State of Texas, which impacts the ability of Texas state employees to enforce their rights under PWFA.
-That decision has been appealed.
-However, while the case is pending, the EEOC cannot enforce the PWFA against the State of Texas.Â
+In February 2024, in an unprecedented decision, a federal judge held that the statute cannot be enforced against the State of Texas, which impacted the ability of Texas state employees to enforce their rights under PWFA.
+That decision was appealed.
+In August 2025, the Fifth Circuit reversed the district court’s decision, holding that the PWFA was lawfully enacted.
+This decision means that all workers, including Texas state employees, remain protected under the statute, pending further appeals. Â

 Unfortunately, at least one other employer and an employer association have latched onto the February 2024 decision and have asserted similar arguments challenging the constitutionality of the PWFA in their own lawsuits.Â